Asset Dashboard

 Early Iteration

-Wireframe of Dashboard View
+Desktop: Dashboard View Wireframe

-Wireframe of Map View
+Desktop: Map View Wireframe

 To align with the use case that user’s want to view events affecting their Assets, I added a feature proposal to add “Distance to Asset” within Event cards.